schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Redeemable Exaggeration

-A travel guide attempts a university at a goody path.
+A travel guide attempts an university at a goody path.

 ## Fledgling Thriller